Port

 Meals included

 Walk with your guide through the medina, a traditional-style walled marketplace that is a UNESCO World Heritage Site.
-Along the way, (s)he will point out the market's many typical architectural features that relate to its history as you admire the wares of the different vendors.
+Along the way, look for the market's many typical architectural features related to its history.

 Lunch, served at a restaurant in the heart of Tetouan, is your chance to re-energize with a delicious meal of local cuisine.

-Visit the newly-renovated Kasbah Museum of Tangier, which focuses on the history of the kasbah (fort) neighborhood.
-You're sure to enjoy the traditional courtyard, the various displays, and the large mosaic works of art on display.
+Back in Tangier, visit the newly renovated Kasbah Museum, which focuses on the history of the kasbah (fort) neighborhood.
+Check out the traditional courtyard, the various displays, and the large mosaic works of art on display.

-Next, visit St Andrew's Church, whose foundation stone was laid in 1894 on land that Sultan Moulay Hassan I gave to Queen Victoria.
-The church is built in authentic Moorish style -- a tip of the hat from the Queen back to Sultan.
+Pass through Tangier's medina (Old Town) area and visit St Andrew's Church, whose foundation stone was laid in 1894 on land that Sultan Moulay Hassan I gave to Queen Victoria.
+The church is built in authentic Moorish style -- a tip of the hat from the Queen back to the Sultan.
 Workers from Fez enriched its outstanding interior with marble, wood and stucco.
 Fascinatingly, the Lord's Prayer is inscribed in Arabic around the chancel arch, and the nave features carved texts from the Koran.
 In the churchyard -- a haven of peace and tranquility -- look for the graves of young men who lost their lives during World War II military action.

 Please note: Wear comfortable walking shoes.
-Shade is limited; please dress accordingly.
-Bring a hat and sunglasses; wear biodegradable sunscreen.
+Shade is limited; to avoid sunburn, wear light, long clothing suitable for use as a cover-up.
+Bring a hat and sunglasses; wear biodegradable/reef-safe sunscreen.
 Bring bottled water.
-Do not to take photos of military personnel without first obtaining consent.
-Mind your belongings at all times, particularly at points of interest or crowded places.
+Do not take photos of military personnel without first obtaining consent.
+Always mind your belongings, particularly at points of interest or crowded places.
+This tour does not operate on Tuesdays; please see tour TNG008 for an alternative Tuesday tour.